Smart partnerships and thoughtful collaboration are often the secret ingredients to successful and wide-reaching campaigns and events.

 - Convening a sold-out “Let’s Talk” community conversation on the heroin epidemic (which has since become a recurring series at The Music Hall Loft), addressing prevention, treatment, recovery aspects of substance abuse, as well as education and community engagement solutions and law enforcement integration

-- Growing community partnerships around Portsmouth’s annual TEDx event, including sponsorships, in-kind partners, nonprofits, arts groups, tech innovators, scientific leaders and forward-thinking speakers
+- Growing community partnerships around Portsmouth’s annual TEDx event, including sponsorships, in-kind partners, nonprofits, arts groups, tech innovators, scientific leaders and forward-thinking speakers; managing annual budgets of over $40,000

-- Coordinating Portsmouth’s third annual Portsmouth PRIDE March for Seacoast Outright, collaborating with volunteers and board members to engage previously untapped parts of the community and growing support of the city’s LGBTQA+ community, particularly our youth
+- Coordinating Portsmouth’s third annual Portsmouth PRIDE March for Seacoast Outright, collaborating with volunteers and board members to engage previously untapped parts of the community and growing support of the city’s LGBTQA+ community, particularly our youth; increased fundraising efforts by 20% in 6 months

 - Organizing in the town Exeter, NH during the 2016 campaign, I maintained the highest number of active volunteers in the state, winning for Democrats on the ballot and increasing Democratic turnout by 6%, by building quality relationships with community members, engaging with community leaders and running an effective grassroots organizing strategy.